VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Experiments

-\paragraph{Parameter sensitivity of $s$} We report the performance with threshold $s$ from 1 to 3 in \cref{fig:captioning_s}.
-Results show that the performance is quite robust across a wide range of $s$, and we simply choose $s=2$ in \cref{tab:captioning_main_results}.
-Note that we can use different $s$ to suit various downstream tasks especially in such zero-shot setting.
+\paragraph{$s$ is robust to different values} We also find that the threshold $s$ is quite robust across a wide range of from 1 to 3, and we can use different $s$ to suit various downstream tasks especially in such zero-shot setting.
+Detailed results are listed in \cref{sec:hyperparameter_sensitivity}.